UoB-CSA/intro-to-go-lab-1/README.md

 **Before starting this lab**, make sure that your machine has Go correctly installed and your favourite editor/IDE properly configured.
 Go is supported by Linux, macOS and Windows.

-**If you're using the 2.11 lab machines** we wrote a quick setup guide for configuring Go and VS Code.
+**If you're using the 2.11 lab machines** use IntelliJ Ultimate - you'll need to install the Go plugin

 You can find all [setup guides here](https://github.com/UoB-CSA/setup-guides).